 Illuminating potential influences as the US power sector transitions over time

 The US Energy Information Administration (EIA) recently released its 2020 Annual Energy Outlook (AEO), which provides updated projections of US energy markets.
 As an extension of the initial report, the EIA produced a set of complementary analyses that take a deeper dive into issues affecting the US electric power sector.
 These “Issues in Focus” side cases shed light on the potential effects of a range of clean energy policies on electricity markets—a critical starting point for decarbonization of the US economy.

-Join Resources for the Future (RFF) on Thursday, March 5, for a discussion on this special set of cases.
-EIA researchers will kick off the event with short presentations on the design and outcomes of the scenarios they modeled.
-A second panel of experts will then contextualize the modeling results by reviewing broader trends in electricity markets and current policies.
-This RFF workshop will help to illuminate potential influences as the US electric power sector transitions over time.
+On March 5, 2020, Resources for the Future (RFF) hosted a discussion on this special set of cases.
+EIA researchers kicked off the event with short presentations on the design and outcomes of the scenarios they modeled.
+A second panel of experts then contextualized the modeling results by reviewing broader trends in electricity markets and current policies.
+This RFF workshop helped to illuminate potential influences as the US electric power sector transitions over time.